hi-all-homies/phots-up/README.md

 ## https://phots-up.herokuapp.com

-### since those apps run on heroku free tier and heroku shuts down idle apps it can takes a while for requesting it a first time
+### since those apps run on heroku free tier and heroku shuts down idle apps it can takes a while for requesting it the first time

 ## workflow